jpchateau/Interactive-Image/README.md

 ## Contribute

-Feel free to contribute and open some pull requests.
+Feel free to contribute and open some issues or pull requests.
 This jQuery plugin uses [npm](https://www.npmjs.com/) to manage dependencies and [webpack](https://webpack.js.org/) as bundler.
 See the complete contributing guidelines [here](CONTRIBUTING.md).